chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

     // Check each character in the prefix for (let j = 0; j < prefix.length; j++) {
-      // If the character is not in the correct position in this word,
+      // If the character is not in the correct position in this word... if (prefix[j] !== word[j]) {
-      // then the word does not start with the prefix if (prefix[j] !== word[j]) {
-        prefixed = false;
+        // ...then the word does not start with the prefix prefixed = false;
       }
     }

-    // After checking all the characters in the prefix, if
+    // If `prefixed` is still true after checking all the
-    // `prefixed` is still true, we have a match! if (prefixed) {
+    // characters in the prefix, we have a match! if (prefixed) {
       matches.push(word);
     }